Shekhar-Dangi/sonic/README.md

 - **Clerk** authentication middleware
 - **Google Gemini AI** for understanding natural language
 - **CORS** enabled for seamless frontend-backend communication

-## The AI Magic Explained

-**Ever wonder how Sonic "gets" what you're saying?**

-### The Voice Processing Journey

-1. **You Speak** → Your browser captures the audio and converts it to text
-2. **AI Analyzes** → Gemini AI figures out if you're talking about workouts, body stats, or both
-3. **Data Gets Structured** → Natural language becomes organized fitness data
-4. **Everything's Saved** → Your info gets stored securely with all the right connections

-### Smart AI Features

-- **Context Understanding**: Knows the difference between "I did 3 sets" vs "I weigh 3 times what I should"
-- **Flexible Language**: Whether you say "bench press," "benching," or "BP" - it gets it
-- **Error Recovery**: If something's unclear, it asks for clarification instead of guessing wrong
-- **Learning**: Gets better at understanding your specific way of talking over time

-## Charts That Actually Help

-**Because pretty graphs should also be useful graphs.**

-### What You Can Visualize

-- **Progress Over Time**: See your strength gains, weight changes, or any metric you're tracking
-- **Custom Comparisons**: Want to see if your squat correlates with your body weight?
-Easy.
-- **Flexible Time Ranges**: Last week, last month, last year, or any custom period
-- **Multiple Chart Types**: Line graphs, scatter plots, whatever shows your data best

-### Smart Insights You'll Actually Use

-- **Volume Tracking**: How much total weight you're moving over time
-- **Consistency Metrics**: Are you actually sticking to your routine?
-- **Progress Indicators**: Clear visual feedback when you're improving (or not)
-- **Pattern Recognition**: Spot trends you might miss just looking at numbers

 ## Want to Contribute?